cloudant-labs/slate/docs2017/src/api/document.md

 ### Purging and replication

-A document purge must be replicated to other databases.
+A document purge from a database must be replicated to other copies of the database.

+Where the copy is a system-level replica of a database that was created automatically as part of the distributed nature of Cloudant, then a document purge from one copy is automatically replicated to the other copies.

-This replication is made possible by an internal database purge record.
+This automatic replication is made possible by an internal database purge record.
 The number of records that are stored is defined by a `purged_docs_limit` parameter.
 When a document purge is requested, the details of that request and its outcome are stored in the purge record.

+During a replication,
-During a replication between two databases, the database purge records are reconciled to ensure that the details of which documents were purged are replicated correctly and automatically.
+the database purge records are reconciled to ensure that the details of which documents were purged are replicated correctly and automatically.

+However,
+if you created your own copy of a database, perhaps where a database contains a subset of information from another database, then a document purge is not automatically replicated.
+This is because the 'subset' database is not a replica of the original database.
+Therefore,
+if your application requests a document purge in a database, the application must also ensure that a corresponding document purge is requested for all other relevant databases.

+This check is especially important when a document purge removes all revisions of a document.
+Replication to external databases depends on the information in the `_changes` feed.
+If all revisions of a document within a database are purged, no information about the document appears within the `_changes` feed.
+Therefore,
+after all revisions of a document are purged from within a database, automatic replication of the purge might not be possible by using the `_changes` feed alone.

+> **Note:** The safest approach after you request a document purge is to specifically request the corresponding purge on all other external copies of the database.
+A purge request for a document that was already purged has no effect.
+In particular,
+no error is generated if the document was already purged.

 ### Purging and indexes

-When a document is purged,
+If a document is purged,
 the change might require an update to indexes within the database.

+Depending on which documents are affected by a purge request, it might not be necessary to rebuild an index.

 If a document is not changed as a result of a purge request, no index change is needed.